min2ha/ukwa-site/content/target/70975/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Exiting the European Union Committee: Oral evidence: The progress of the UK’s negotiations on EU withdrawal, Monday 3 September 2018, Brussels

 Transcript of oral evidence given by Michel Barnier to the Exiting the EU Committee.
 Barnier reiterates that the Chequers plan for customs, services and a common rulebook for goods are unacceptable to the EU.
 He emphasizes that there would have to be safeguards for the EU in controlling goods that entered via the Irish border.